rayandasoriya/100DaysOfCode/README.md

 Solved 2 coding problems from LeetCode using Python.
 1. The problem is related to the rotated array by k-factor.
 Refer to Day69/Problem 1.pdf for more information regarding the problem.
 2. The problem is to return a list of uniques permutations of an array.
 Refer to Day69/Problem 2.pdf for detailed information.

+## Day 70
+Solved 1 coding problem from LeetCode using Python.
+1. The problem is related to return the array by increasing the value of resultant array by 1.
+Refer to Day70/Problem 1.pdf for more information regarding the problem.